therevoman/docker-postfix/README.md

 ### `ALLOWED_SENDER_DOMAINS`

-If your application is sending email from just a few domains (and most application do), it is a good practice to lock the POSTFIX further down and accept email from these domains only.
+Due to in-built spam protection in [Postfix](http://www.postfix.org/postconf.5.html#smtpd_relay_restrictions) you will need to specify sender domains -- the domains you are using to send your emails from, otherwise Postfix will refuse to start.

 Example:
 ```
 docker run --rm --name postfix -e "ALLOWED_SENDER_DOMAINS=example.com example.org" -p 1587:587 boky/postfix
 ```

+### `INBOUND_DEBUGGING`

+Enable additional debugging for any connection comming from `MYNETWORKS`.
+Set to a non-empty string (usually "1" or "yes") to enable debugging.

 ## Extending the image

-If you need to add custom configuration to postfix or have it do something outside of the scope of this configuration, simply add your scripts to `/docker-init.db/`.
-All files with the `.sh` extension will be executed automatically at the end of the startup script.
+If you need to add custom configuration to postfix or have it do something outside of the scope of this configuration, simply add your scripts to `/docker-init.db/`: All files with the `.sh` extension will be executed automatically at the end of the startup script.

 E.g.: create a custom `Dockerfile` like this: